 Clothing – Dress for the weather – Dress in layers

 As much as you may not want to, you will, at some point, need to venture outside.
 Maybe to get to work, school or to restock on chunky soup at the Grocery Stores.
 You need to cover your skin and the important parts of your body.
-The winter weather in Yellowknife is drier than most southern places; there is less moisture in the air, which means when you might not feel the cold but you can still get frost bite.
+The winter weather in Yellowknife is drier than most southern places; there is less moisture in the air, which means when you might not feel the cold but you can still get frostbite.
 The most important thing to do is cover up as much skin as possible.
-Frost Bite can happen very quickly and sometimes unnoticeably.
-You should focus on your head, hands and feet as they will be the first to get cold as your body naturally redirects blood inwards.
+Frost Bite can happen very quickly and sometimes unnoticeable.
+You should focus on your head, hands, and feet as they will be the first to get cold as your body naturally redirects blood inwards.

 Now that you have clothing figured out, it is time for you to venture out and make the most of winter.